What Is Navelbine?

 Navelbine Drug Combinations

-As another form of first-line treatment, navelbine has been administered as part of a triplet regiment in combination with cisplatin and gemcitabine (commonly used to treat pancreatic and ovarian cancer).
-When navelbine is used as a first-line treatment, either on its own or in combination, significant toxicities were reported with minimal responses observed.
-For this reason, navelbine is now being investigated as a second-line and palliative treatment method in combination with gemcitabine.
+When Navelbine is used as a first-line treatment, either on its own or with other drugs, significant toxicities were reported.
+As a result, it is now being investigated as a second-line and palliative treatment method in combination with gemcitabine.

 Current Navelbine Clinical Trials

-Mesothelioma Research Update: Numerous clinical trials are currently taking place to test the efficiency of navelbine in treating patients as first-line, second-line, and palliative treatment.
-A phase 2 clinical trial that is studying the effectiveness of navelbine (vinorelbine) as a single-agent first-line treatment is showing a partial response rate of 24%, a stable disease rate of 55% with 21% of patients experiencing disease progression during treatment.
+A phase 2 clinical trial that is studying the effectiveness of Navelbine as a single-agent first-line treatment is showing a partial response rate of 24% and a stable disease rate of 55% with 21% of patients experiencing disease progression during treatment.

-Navelbine is also being compared against gemcitabine and antibody immunotherapy as a third-line treatment method for patients with advanced pleural mesothelioma in a phase 3 trial.
+Navelbine is also being compared against gemcitabine and antibody immunotherapy as a third-line cancer treatment for patients with advanced pleural mesothelioma in a phase 3 trial.